Frequently Asked Gymnastics Questions

 My child is going to miss a class.
 Can they make it up?

 Absolutely!
 Our current make-up policies can be found in the parent portal as well as in your online agreement forms.
 In order for an absences to eligible for a make-up it does need to be pre-excused so make sure you let us know!
+You can view the 2022/2023 regular season absence/make-up policies here.

 When do classes stop?